Skip to Content

 My favorite option for dining solo in Vegas, however, is at higher-end Strip buffets.
 Grabbing dinner at Wicked Spoon at Cosmopolitan, Bacchanal Buffet at Caesars Palace, or The Buffet at Wynn allows me to feel more comfortable due to the degree of anonymity offered by their self-serve nature.

-Ideas For Things To Do in Vegas Alone
+Things To Do in Vegas By Yourself

 Gamble